xeroconf/athenaware/Impl/Features/README.md

 ### 3. Dependency Injection
-All external dependencies (e.g. messengers, services, configuration, etc.) must be provided via dependency injection.
+All external dependencies that are owned by the domain (e.g. messengers, services, configuration, etc.) must be provided via dependency injection.
-Do not globally access dependencies within the feature.
+Do not globally access dependencies or the domain from within the feature.
 ```cpp
 ExampleFeature::ExampleFeature(aufority::Dispatcher* dispatcher, IService* service) :
   scaffold::Feature("Example").